 7. Do victims have rights during lifer hearings?

 On November 4, 2008, voters passed “Marsy’s Law“.
-This law expanded victims’ rights in criminal, juvenile, and parole proceedings.
+This law expanded the rights of victims of crime in criminal, juvenile, and parole proceedings.
 With respect to California board parole “lifer” hearings, Marsy’s Law addresses the following8:

 - it requires the Board of Parole Hearings to listen to the entire and uninterrupted testimony of the victim, victim’s family, and victim’s representatives,